reasonml/reasonml.github.io/docs/pipe-first.md

 ### Tips & Tricks

-Try not to abuse pipes; they're a mean to an end.
+Try not to abuse pipes; they're a means to an end.
 Newcomers sometimes shape a library's API to take advantage of the pipe.
 This is rather backward.

 Conventionally, we don't turn the innermost layer of function call into a pipe.
 So the above example would usually be written as: